erikeldridge/app-quality-cookbook/static.md

     [INFO] Finished at: Tue Mar 24 09:03:08 UTC 2015
     [INFO] Final Memory: 15M/36M
     [INFO] ------------------------------------------------------------------------
-    [ERROR] Failed to execute goal org.jacoco:jacoco-maven-plugin:0.7.4.201502262128:check (default-check) on project red-camping-run: Coverage checks have not been met.
+    [ERROR] Failed to execute goal org.jacoco:jacoco-maven-plugin:0.7.4.201502262128:check (default-check) on project my-app: Coverage checks have not been met.
 See log for details. -> [Help 1]
     ...

 The build should fail if _x_ percent our code is untested, where _x_ is a configuration option in the plugin.
 The configuration above fails unless at least 60% of code is tested: